Cranberry Baseball League

 Regular Season Standings

 Section A: Standings shall be determined by the awarding of two points for a win and one point for a tie.
-The commissioner shall establish a procedure for the reporting of game scores.
+The President shall establish a procedure for the reporting of game scores.

 Playoff Positions